renzovirtucio/Standard-Squat-Posture-Classifier/README.md

 1. `clf.sav` - contains the SVM classifer.
 2. `processed_data.sav` - contains the processed data, i.e, data with the derived features as its columns.

-Important Note: Python packages enlisted in `requirements.py` must first be installed in your environment before you can execute the scripts.
+Important Note: Python packages enlisted in `requirements.txt` must first be installed in your environment before you can execute the scripts.